Summary

 - Connect isolated forest fragments through regenerative agroforestry with local farmers.

-- Carbon revenue will be distributed to local communities, in the form of performance-based PES payments, in exchange for protecting all the forest in their home watersheds.
+- Revenue from carbon and/or biodiversity credits is distributed to local communities in the form of performance-based PES payments in exchange for protecting the forest in their home watersheds.

 Why

-- By the numbers, this is the most endangered rainforest on earth: only 2% is left.
+- By the numbers, this is the most endangered rainforest on earth: approximately 2% is left.

-- It is the only forest of its kind in the world, located at the heart of the Tumbes-Chocó-Magdalena Biodiversity Hotspot.
+- It is located at the heart of the Tumbes-Chocó-Magdalena Biodiversity Hotspot.

 - There is zero governmental forest protection in this area.